“How do I find cheap flights to India from the UK?”

 And then, TAKE ACTION!

-As I booked my flights this time, I thought of doing a quick post to show you the process I follow to book my flights to India from UK and to list down the best sites to book the cheapest flight tickets to India.
+As I booked my flights this time, I thought of doing a quick post to show you the process I follow to book my flights to India from the UK and list down the best sites to book the cheapest flight tickets to India.

 #1.
 Dates and destination city